FamilySearch/GEDCOM/specification/gedcom-02-datatypes.md

 Each enumeration value has a distinct meaning as identified by its corresponding URI.

-The URI for the `Enum` datatype is `g7:type-Enum`.
+The URI for the `Enum` data type is `g7:type-Enum`.

 ## Date

 The date formats defined in this specification include the ability to store approximate dates, date periods, and dates expressed in different calendars.

-Technically, there are 3 distinct date datatypes:
+Technically, there are 3 distinct date data types:

 - `DateValue` is a generic type that can express many kinds of dates.
 - `DateExact` is used for timestamps and other fully-known dates.